Premier Global School Unveils Ambitious Plans for State-of-the-Art Education Hub in Sonarpur, West Bengal - www.lokmattimes.com

 Premier Global School Unveils Ambitious Plans for State-of-the-Art Education Hub in Sonarpur, West Bengal

-PNN Sonarpur (West Bengal) [India], January 12: Premier Global School, a groundbreaking educational venture nestled within Premier Knowledge City, ...
+Sonarpur (West Bengal) [India], January 13: Premier Global School, a groundbreaking educational venture nestled within Premier Knowledge City, made ...

 Championed by Mohammad Jamaluddin, the Chairman of Premier Knowledge City, the event showcased a visionary blueprint for not just the school but also the entire Knowledge City, highlighting a comprehensive educational ecosystem set to revolutionize learning in the region.